pcardotatgit/XDR_create_incident_with_python/README.md

 This script delete every Incident, Sightings, Judgments, relationships which have their source = XDR_Demo

-## Required fields for every objects
+## What are the Required fields for objects ?

 Have a look to the **1-create_XDR_incident.py** script.
 You will easily identitify dedicated python functions that create JSON payload for every **Incident** objects.

 These functions just builds python dictionnaries and return the JSON dumps of these dictionnaries.
-Python is very efficient for generating JSON payloads.

-It is easy to understand from these function a list of mandatory and required fields need to build the JSON payloads
+It is easy to understand from these functions, lists of mandatory and required fields needed to build JSON payloads

 Here is a list of these fields :